 KELAGUEN BINADU or DEER KELAGUEN

-Kelaguen binadu is pronounced ke-la-gwin bee-naw do.
+Kelaguen binadu is pronounced ke-la-gwin bee-naw-do.
 You may not always find deer kelaguen on Chamorro tables because it is harder to get deer meat than it is to buy chicken or shrimp.
 That said, when it is on the table, you better get your share!
-This kelaguen disappears quickly.

-My husband and I have been stateside since 2000; we've spent many a Thanksgiving with my godparents, Auntie Daling and Uncle Kin.
+My husband and I have been stateside since 2000.
+We've spent many a Thanksgiving with our godparents, Auntie Daling and Uncle Kin.
 I look forward to cousin Jame's deer kelaguen and Nina's teriyaki deer with every visit.

 OMG, this is so yummy!
 Best of all, it tastes like cousin Jame's kelaguen.